Recommendations for Module Directory Names

 Antora assigns the name of a module from the name of a module folder.
-A module name is used in page IDs and the resource IDs of images, examples, and partials.
-It’s also used in the URLs of the pages assigned to that module (except for the ROOT module).
+A module name is used as the module coordinate in the resource IDs of pages, images, attachments, examples, and partials.
+It’s also used in the URLs of the publishable resources assigned to that module (except for the ROOT module).

 When choosing a module folder name, keep the following requirements and recommendations in mind:

 Named module directories can’t contain blank spaces or forward slashes (

 /).
 These characters aren’t permitted in the targets of AsciiDoc cross references, image macros, or include directives.